Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Step 6.
 Will Expunged Records Show?

-Expungement refers to removing criminal records from background checks.
+Expungement refers to removing past offenses from checks.

 Expunging a felony or another type of crime can influence whether something will show up on a person’s background check.
 Since felonies are on the record for at least seven years after the crime, there are minimal ways in which criminal vacations can be removed or expunged from a permanent record.